operator-framework/operator-lifecycle-manager/doc/design/building-your-csv.md

       description: Represents a cluster of etcd nodes.
 ```
 ## CRD Templates
 Users of your Operator will need to be aware of which options are required vs optional.
 You can provide templates for each of your CRDs with a minimum set of configuration as an annotation named `alm-examples`.
-Metadata for each template, for exmaple an expanded description, can be included in an annotation named `alm-examples-metadata`, which should be a hash indexed with the `metadata.name` of the example in the `alm-examples` list.
+Metadata for each template, for example an expanded description, can be included in an annotation named `alm-examples-metadata`, which should be a hash indexed with the `metadata.name` of the example in the `alm-examples` list.
 Compatible UIs will pre-enter the `alm-examples` template for users to further customize, and use the `alm-examples-metadata` to help users decide which template to select.

 The annotation consists of a list of the `kind`, eg. the CRD name, and the corresponding `metadata` and `spec` of the Kubernetes object.
 Here’s a full example that provides templates for `EtcdCluster`, `EtcdBackup` and `EtcdRestore`: